stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

 'Cause things are complicated.
 So let's say-- The really good one I remember is there is-- I can't remember where it is, but basically they use old salt mines.
 Like the most lab condition place I can think of is when they're trying to detect, like, deep space particles and stuff [__BRYN:__ Yep.
-Yep.] and, like, dark matter and all that kind of stuff, there's so much stuff going on, like, so many cosmic rays and... you know, atoms let's say, flying about the place __[Ben snorts]__ that when you've got really sensitive equipment then you basically, you can't hear it over the static, so you go down a giant, great salt mine into the earth, where it's still quite noisy but less noisy, and you basically use that as-- and that's slightly a lab condition.
+Yep.] and, like, dark matter and all that kind of stuff, there's so much stuff going on, like, so many cosmic rays and... you know, atoms, let's say, flying about the place __[Ben snorts]__ that when you've got really sensitive equipment then you basically, you can't hear it over the static, so you go down a giant, great salt mine into the earth, where it's still quite noisy but less noisy, and you basically use that as-- and that's slightly a lab condition.
 It's a more controllable environment where you've got less crap going on.

 #### BRYN